 David’s old gas combi boiler pushed him to make the switch sooner than planned: “It was coming to winter and I didn’t think it would make it.
 The old boiler was too unreliable.”
 The heat pump installation took less than a week to complete, replacing two radiators in the process.”

-Despite difficult weather during the heat pump installation, David was pleased with the team’s efforts: “The weather was terrible with lots of rain, but the team were good.”
+Despite difficult weather during the heat pump installation, David was pleased with the team’s efforts: “The weather was terrible with lots of rain, but the team were great.”

 Although he didn’t think his home’s insulation was ideal at the time of installation, David decided to go ahead.
 Since the install, the heat pump has surpassed expectations: “I was surprised with how it performed.
 With bad loft insulation, I thought it would be really cold, but our home feels just the same as with the gas boiler.”

-Following completion, David fully disconnected his home from the gas grid, with straightforward guidance from our team, saving him £120 a year in gas standing charges alone.
+Following completion, David got his home fully disconnected from the gas grid, with straightforward guidance from our team, saving him £120 a year in gas standing charges alone.

 Sustainability played a “massive role” in David’s decision to invest in renewable energy technologies.